The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 🗓 Day 5 – 6: Wahiba Sands Desert

-After swimming in natural pools and observing turtles, it’s time to explore another side of Oman — its magical desert dunes.
+After the many water activities of the previous days, it’s time to explore another side of Oman — its magical desert dunes.
 Nestled in the heart of eastern Oman, the Wahiba Sands Desert is a massive stretch of dunes about 3 hours by car from the Ras Al Jinz Turtle Reserve.
 Visitors can enjoy plenty of adventurous and relaxing activities here.

-Of all the places to stay in Wahiba Sands Desert, Desert Nights Camp (⭐️ 8.8) is the most remarkable one.
-Set against the beautiful desert landscape, this 5-star camp offers luxurious Bedouin-style tents perfect for those seeking the ultimate desert glamping experience.
+Set against the beautiful desert landscape, Desert Nights Resort (⭐️ 8.7) offers luxurious Bedouin-style tents perfect for those seeking the ultimate desert glamping experience.

 Guests can also enjoy lots of free services, including a drive up to the dunes in a 4×4 vehicle to watch the sunset.
-Moreover, camel rides at sunrise can be booked as well.
-Inside this magical desert camp, there are also villas complete with pools!
+Camel rides at sunrise can also be booked.
+Inside this magical desert camp, there are also villas complete with pools.

 🏜 Top Things to do in the Wahiba Sands Desert

-From watching sunrise on the dunes to stargazing; from dune bashing to driving ATVs and camel riding, there are plenty of activities in the Wahiba Sands Desert to keep you busy for two days.
+From watching sunrise on the dunes to stargazing; from dune bashing to camel riding, there are plenty of activities in the Wahiba Sands Desert to keep you busy for two days.
 Many desert camps can also arrange dune bashing, camel riding, and ATV driving for you.

 🌟 Top Tip: Be sure to pack lots of water, a flashlight for walking around at night, warm clothes (it gets cooler in the evenings), and sandals/flip flops because otherwise, the sand will burn your feet!

-🚗 Please note: In order to reach and drive around the desert, a 4WD is required.
+🚗 Top Tip: In order to reach and drive around the desert, a 4WD is required.
 It's very easy for regular cars to get stuck in the sand.
 Be sure to also deflate your tires at a local shop right before entering the desert.
 You'll find many of these shops right by the entrance to the desert.

 🗓 Day 7: Wadi Bani Khalid – Ibra – Nizwa